Moaaz-Briek/Flutter-Developer-Assessment-Task/README.md

 - **UI/UX**: User interface design and user experience.
 - **Error Handling**: Proper management of errors and edge cases, especially validation errors.
 - **Authentication**: Secure handling of the login process and API token.

----

-This task is a basic simulation of a real-world project and will help assess your ability to work with Flutter, manage state, interact with APIs, and handle authentication and validation errors.
-Good luck!